 Torah and Haftarah portions are assigned and given out at our "packet meetings" from 6 months to one year before the date of your child's Bar/Bat Mitzvah depending on when your date falls.
 Cantor Halpern will discuss the entire process with the group of parents for that season and will answer questions.

-Lessons with our B'nei Mitzvah tutor, Cantor Blum, begin approximately 5 months before your child's date and are scheduled individually with the cantor.
+Lessons with our B'nei Mitzvah tutor begin approximately 5 months before your child's date and are scheduled individually.
 Your child will receive an evaluation form at each appointment and a duplicate will be given to Cantor Halpern.
 Any problems or questions regarding tutoring should be referred to Cantor Halpern.
-Cantor Blum will be in touch by phone to schedule appointments privately.
+Our tutor will be in touch by phone to schedule appointments privately.

 One of the most important elements during our Sabbath worship service is the speech that each B'Nai Mitzvah student will deliver from the bimah.
 In many respects, it is the most meaningful aspect of our worship experience.
 In addition to offering gratitude to the student's family, friends, and teachers who assisted your student in becoming a B'Nai Mitzvah, your child's speech will also contain an element of wisdom and learning that he or she will use to illuminate some facet of his or her Torah portion to our congregation.
 Several months prior to your child's B'Nai Mitzvah, Rabbi Klafter will invite you to a D'Var Torah meeting.
 At that time, parents and students will discuss the meanig of becoming Bar or Bat Mitzvah; Rabbi Klafter will also provide an outline for the D'Var Torah.
 Individual family meetings with her take place prior to the Bar or Bat Mitzvah date.
 She is always available to assist students and families as they prepare for this special day.